botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 {{ $thread := createThread <channel> <messageID> <name> [private] [auto_archive_duration] [invitable] }}
 ```

 Creates a new thread in the specified channel.
 Returns a channel object on success.

 - `channel`: the parent channel to create the thread in.
 - `message`: either `nil` to create a channel thread, or a message ID to create a message thread.
 - `private`: whether the thread is private.
   Default `false`.
-- `auto_archive_duration`: how long the thread will show in the channel list after inactivity.<br>
-  Valid values are 60, 1440, 4320, and 10080 minutes.
+- `auto_archive_duration`: how long the thread will show in the channel list after inactivity. : how long the thread will show in the channel list after inactivity.<br> Valid values are 60, 1440, 4320, and 10080 minutes.
   Defaults to 10080 (7 days).
 - `invitable`: whether non-moderators can add other members to the thread. (true/false)

 Note: There is no functional difference between a channel thread and a message thread.

-Because the optional arguments are positional, you must provide the preceding ones if you wish to override a later
+Because the optional arguments are positional, you must provide the preceding ones if you wish to override a later option.
-option.
-Consider the following example to create a public thread in the current channel with no message reference that
-is archived after an hour and allows non-moderators to add others:
+Consider the following example to create a public thread in the current channel with no message reference that is archived after an hour and allows non-moderators to add others:

 ```yag
 {{ createThread nil nil "new thread" false 60 true }}